-Jennifer and I have been traveling with our full-time truck camper rig named YOLOM (You Only Live Once Mobile) for over a month now.
-I feel like most of the kinks are working themselves out slowly.
+Jennifer and I have been traveling with our full-time truck camper rig named YOLOM (You Only Live Once Mobile) since mid-2018 I feel like most of the kinks are working themselves out.
 I’ve had to do a few repairs, but it has been very reliable.
-There are always going to be more things I wish I had done or could have done (A/C is the primary one), but for the most part, I am really happy with our setup.
+There are always going to be more things I wish I had done or could have done (A/C is the primary one), but for the most part, I am really happy with the portability of our setup.

 This week I take you through our full-time truck camper rig, YOLOM, on our first VLOG entry.
 I hope you enjoy and perhaps get some ideas of how you might create a tiny nomadic home and follow us out into this amazing world.
 I will go over the specific upgrades and how we did each in following VLOG/BLOG posts so stay tuned for those.

 - Camper Upgrades

 Specs/Gear Links We Used For Our Truck Camper

 The links below are to some of the products we used to make YOLOM a nomadic truck camper.
 We use and recommend these products.
 If you use these links below to order the products from Amazon we will receive a small advertising commission from your purchase.
 The product’s cost to you through Amazon remains the same, but we would greatly appreciate you using the links.
 Thanks!